• Skip to primary navigation

 ponterest image for salmon and sweet potato fishcakes.

-If you are looking for a quick, easy to make, healthy family dinner that everyone will enjoy, these easy salmon & sweet potato fish cakes are ideal!
+If you’re after a quick, healthy family dinner that everyone will love, these Easy Salmon & Sweet Potato Fishcakes are perfect!

-Serve them with a fresh green salad and some homemade vegan coleslaw for a perfect weeknight meal.
+We love to serve them with these spicy cajun fries, a fresh green salad and homemade vegan coleslaw or minted mushy peas for a tasty midweek dinner.

 Jump to: